BULLYING POLICY / REPORTING

 Receive – Staff and parents/guardians need to listen and respond effectively to reports of of bullying.

-To learn more about Steps to Respect :
+To learn more about Steps to Respect: http://www.cfchildren.org/bullying-prevention

 Teachers learn to:

-Recognize – Know what is bullying and what just conflict is.
+Recognize – Know what is bullying and what is just conflict, and know the differences.

 Respond – Learn to effectively communicate and respond to suspicious cases of bullying.